wp-plugins/jonradio-multiple-themes/readme.txt

 **Changing Theme Options (Widgets, Sidebars, Menus, Templates, Background, Header, etc.)?**:  See the FAQ (Frequently-Asked Questions) tab for important information on changing Options on Themes other than the Current Theme.

-To select all Pages, Posts, Archives, Categories, etc. that begin with the same partial URL, a "Prefix URL" can be specified by selecting the Prefix checkbox when creating an entry on the Settings page for the Plugin.
+To select all Pages, Posts, Archives, Categories, etc. that begin with the same partial URL, a "Prefix URL" can be specified by selecting the Prefix checkbox when creating an entry on the Settings page for the jonradio Multiple Themes plugin.
 Restriction:  the Prefix URL cannot contain all or part of a Query, which is the portion of a URL that begins with a question mark ("?").
 Although the Prefix cannot contain a Query, URLs containing a Query will be matched by the Prefix.

 If a Theme is not specified for a Page, Post, Site Home or other WordPress-displayed web page, such as Category or Archive display, the **Current Theme** specified in **Appearance-Themes** on the Admin panels will be used.

 When selecting a Theme for Site Home or all or specific Pages, Posts or other non-Admin pages, the Theme must be shown in the list of Available Themes on the Appearance-Themes Admin panel.
 If necessary, install the Theme.
 In a WordPress Network (AKA Multisite), Themes must be **Network Enabled** before they will appear as Available Themes on individual sites' Appearance-Themes panel.

 I hesitate to use the term **Theme Switcher** to describe this plugin, because the term has so many meanings.
-This plugin does **not** alter the standard WordPress options that define what Theme is used on your WordPress site.
+The jonradio Multiple Themes plugin does **not** alter the standard WordPress options that define what Theme is used on your WordPress site.
 Instead, it dynamically (and selectively) overrides that choice.
-Technical details aside, what this means is that deactivating or deleting the plugin will instantly revert to the WordPress Current Theme that you have defined through the standard WordPress Appearance-Themes Admin panel.
+Technical details aside, what this means is that deactivating or deleting the jonradio Multiple Themes plugin will instantly revert to the WordPress Current Theme that you have defined through the standard WordPress Appearance-Themes Admin panel.

 == Installation ==

-This section describes how to install the plugin and get it working.
+This section describes how to install the jonradio Multiple Themes plugin and get it working.

-1. Use "Add Plugin" within the WordPress Admin panel to download and install this plugin from the WordPress.org plugin repository (preferred method).
+1. Use "Add Plugin" within the WordPress Admin panel to download and install this jonradio Multiple Themes plugin from the WordPress.org plugin repository (preferred method).
 Or download and unzip this plugin, then upload the `/jonradio-multiple-themes/` directory to your WordPress web site's `/wp-content/plugins/` directory.
-1. Activate the plugin through the 'Plugins' menu in WordPress.
+1. Activate the jonradio Multiple Themes plugin through the 'Plugins' menu in WordPress.
 If you have a WordPress Network ("Multisite"), you can either Network Activate this plugin, or Activate it individually on the sites where you wish to use it.
 Activating on individual sites within a Network avoids some of the confusion created by WordPress' hiding of Network Activated plugins on the Plugin menu of individual sites.
 1. Be sure that all Themes you plan to use have been installed and are listed under Available Themes on the WordPress Appearance-Themes Admin panel.
 In a WordPress Network (AKA Multisite), Themes must be **Network Enabled** before they will appear as Available Themes on individual sites' Appearance-Themes panel.
 1. Select Themes to be used on the Plugin's "Multiple Themes plugin" page in the WordPress Admin panels, which is found in both the **Appearance** and **Settings** sections.
 You can also get to this page by clicking on the **Settings** link for this plugin on the **Installed Plugins** page.
 1. If you need to change Theme Options (Widgets, Sidebars, Menus, Templates, Background, Header, etc.) for any Theme other than the Current Theme, see the FAQ (Frequently-Asked Questions) tab for important information.